Learning a New Way of Cooking: Plant-Based Basics, Tips, Techniques and More

 I often get asked the question of whether or not vegan cooking is more complicated than meat-based cooking.
 I love getting this one because after years of seriously cooking both types of foods I can honestly give you a straight answer from experience.
 Today we're tackling this topic and I'm going to teach you some plant-based cooking basics, show you some great tips and tricks, we're going to talk about cooking techniques and much more.
 First however, I'm going to tell you about my experience in cooking both types of cuisines, and share what cooking Thai food has to do with vegan cooking.
 It's going to be a total culinary party that will give you a ton of tips to help you out in the kitchen whenever you're cooking with plants.

-Is plant-based or vegan cooking more difficult that meat-based cooking?
+Is plant-based or vegan cooking more difficult than meat-based cooking?

-Whenever you're going to try to make something new you've never tried before, whether it's a new world cuisine, a new baking challenge or yes, cooking vegan, all you need to realize is there's a learning process that has to take place.
-Just like you need to learn and understand how to make the perfect Thai curry, you also need to get familiar with a new way of cooking that is based on plants.
+Whenever you're trying to make something new you've never tried before, whether it's a new world cuisine, a new baking challenge or yes, cooking vegan, all you need to realize is there's a learning process that has to take place.
+Just like you need to learn and understand how to make the perfect Thai curry or Tom Kha soup, you also need to get familiar with a new way of cooking that is based on plants.
 I can honestly say that my addiction to cooing skyrocketed the minute I went vegan.
 Why? because everything was so down to Earth and simple.
-No thermometers were needed to see if you had under or over cooked meat, there was no "ick" factor when finding a few feathers still remaining on the body of a turkey, there was no fat to trim off and no chicken to inject with lemon juice to make flavors penetrate.
+No thermometers were needed to see if you had under or over cooked meat, there was no "ick" factor when finding a few feathers still remaining on the body of a turkey (it's icky for a reason, we really don't like realizing that that piece of meat wrapped in plastic was once a cute bird).
+There was no fat to trim off and no chicken to inject with lemon juice to make the flavors penetrate.
 There was also no risk of salmonella when you were elbow deep in cake batter, no fear of sanitizing the kitchen after washing chicken breasts.
 With plants, everything is just easy peasy.
 After years of cooking both meat and plant-based meals, I can honestly say that vegan cooking is as pleasurable as it gets.
 From the colors to the textures, to the dozens of cooking techniques that can even take the basic watermelon to completely mimic ahi tuna (not that you need to... just saying you can if you miss it!).
 Vegan cooking can be as simple as rice and beans or as elaborate as Sunday roast with gravy, all it takes is learning a new way to approach your ingredients.

 Here are some great tips, tricks and basics to help you along the way: